1jour1vin

 Guide Hachette des vins

-An extraordinary vintage gives birth to an extraordinary wine, which draws out all the contained power of small grapes of a concentration rarely seen at Margaux.
-The density of the color impresses, as do the aromas that slowly but surely awaken: classy breeding (cedar, vanilla, smoke) lightly spices up a very fresh bouquet of red and black fruits, bramble, rose, peony and paprika.
-Powerful and concentrated from the outset, lined with tight, powdery tannins, very minty and salivating on the finish, the palate is simply monumental.
-And amazingly straightforward, despite the high ripeness of the grapes.
+An exceptional vintage produces an exceptional wine, drawing all the power contained in small grapes with a concentration rarely seen in Margaux.
+The density of the color is impressive, as are the aromas that slowly but surely awaken: classy aging (cedar, vanilla, smoke) slightly spices a very fresh bouquet of red and black fruits, bramble, rose, peony, and paprika.
+Powerful and concentrated from the outset, lined with tight, powdery tannins, very minty and mouthwatering on the finish, the palate is simply monumental.
+And astonishingly straightforward despite the high ripeness of the grapes.
 It will defy the decades.
 2030-2055

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France